 Why join the LBC?

 Biobanking is indispensible and inevitable in translational cancer research.
+There is an urgent need for high quality, uniform and well-annotated sample- and datasets.
 The effort of biobanking can however be time consuming and costly.

 The LBC aims to facilitate efficient and standardized biobanking.
 If a research group initiates an LBC biobank, the LBC assigns an initiation budget for costs involved with material sampling, sample transport, processing and the storage of the samples at the Biobank facilities of the Amsterdam UMC.